 Dangerous thunderstorms and damaging hail were in the forecast from Cheyenne, WY to Omaha, NE for the next week.
 We couldn’t even safely stay where we were camping in Cheyenne.
 We knew we needed to be flexible and adjust our route to avoid Hail Alley.

-We let the weather forecast help us with our planning and we determined that we could go further north to avoid the approaching storm.
-It would take us several hundred miles out of the way, but we would be north of the dangerous hailstorms predicted for southern Nebraska.
-Consequently, we rerouted to I-90 through South Dakota, and we spent a few extra days in Douglas, WY, enjoying all that Eastern Wyoming has to offer.
+We let the weather forecast help us with our planning.
+Then we determined that we could go further north to avoid the approaching storm.
+It would take us several hundred miles out of the way.
+But we would be north of the dangerous hailstorms predicted for southern Nebraska.
+Consequently, we rerouted to I-90 through South Dakota.
+Then we spent a few extra days in Douglas, WY.
+We enjoyed all that Eastern Wyoming has to offer.

-If we had not built extra time into our trip planning or been flexible about our route, we would have been driving right into these dangerous travel conditions and potentially suffered a loss or damage because of it.
+What if we had not built extra time into our trip planning?
+Or been flexible about our route?
+We would have been driving right into these dangerous travel conditions and potentially suffered a loss or damage because of it.
 This lifestyle requires planning and flexibility.
 That’s why we recommend using all the available tools from RV LIFE, the weather apps, and the DOT road conditions and highway cameras to learn about what lies ahead.